Hui-Tian/assignment-02-postgis-analytics/README.md

 ## Questions

 Setup: I simplified the names of the datasets when importing into Postgres.
 The query will display "Census_Block_Groups_2010" as "censusblock", "Neighborhoods_Philadelphia" as "nb_philly", "Universities_Colleges" as "university", and change "PWD_PARCELS" as "parcels".
 The rest will be as same name as the original ones.
-For your convinience, I also uploaded the data folder into assignment folder.
+For your convinience, I also shared the data folder in google drive, which you can find it here. https://drive.google.com/drive/folders/1AISIzHTx48DD8sClL_bvvzf_ZUaw3DSm?usp=sharing

 1. Which bus stop has the largest population within 800 meters?
 As a rough estimation, consider any block group that intersects the buffer as being part of the 800 meter buffer.